Crossy147/scala-commons/docs/RPCFramework.md

 The RPC framework interprets all **abstract** methods (`def`s) declared in this interface as remote methods.
 There are three types of remote methods allowed:
 * procedures: methods with `Unit` return type are interpreted as "fire and forget" operations, i.e. the server doesn't return any result or success acknowledgement
 * functions: methods with `Future[T]` return type are interpreted as functions that return some result.
-Result must always be wrapped in a `Future`, because the communication layer between client and server may be asynchronous.
+The result must always be wrapped in a `Future`, because the communication layer between the client and the server may be asynchronous.
 The server-side implementation of a function may also be asynchronous.
 * getters: methods that return another RPC interface (trait or abstract class annotated as `@RPC`).
 This way one RPC interface may aggregate many other sub-interfaces.

 Every remote method may take parameters, including implicit ones.
 However, every parameter type must be "serializable" so that parameter values can be sent over network in raw form.
 What "serializable" means depends on the serialization library chosen.
 We will elaborate on that in the next section.

-Remote methods can **not** have type parameters (generics).
+Remote methods **cannot** have type parameters (generics).

 Example of an RPC trait: